cneuro/eslint-config-functional/README.md

 # eslint-config-alpha

-This is a shareable linting configuration library for React 18 with Typescript 4 utilizing [ESLint](https://eslint.org/).
+This is a shareable linting configuration library for projects based on React 18 with Typescript 4 utilizing [ESLint](https://eslint.org/).

-It is an exhaustive and opinionated configuration that cares about details like alphabetic ordering.
+It is an exhaustive and opinionated configuration that cares about details like alphabetic ordering and strictly enforces best practices for syntax with the goal of having correct and consistent code.

 ## Installation